Efficient Estimation Under Data Fusion: Acknowledgements

 \section{Acknowledgements}

 The authors are grateful to Peter Gilbert for helpful discussions and to the participants, investigators, and sponsors of the STEP and Phambili trials.
 This work was supported by the NIH through award numbers DP2-LM013340 and 5UM1AI068635-09.
+We thank Ellen Graham, Marco Carone and Andrea Rotnitzky for helpful discussions.